mike-weiner/display-event-locations-tec/README.md

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display your custom message before the event's venue/location name.

+### How do I remove the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?

+Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress website.
+Click on `Display Event Location for The Events Calendar` from the flyout that appears.

+Once the page loads, remove the text within the `Tooltip Message Before Venue/Location Name` textbox.

+Once the you have removed all of the text in the box, click the blue `Save Changes` button.

+Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display no custom message before the event's venue/location name.

+### How do I change the font size of the event venue/location name and/or stret address text within the tooltip?

+You can add this CSS to your website to change the font size of the “Location: —” text (Note: If you enable the full address to be displayed, this CSS will also modify that text as well):

+`.deltec-tribe-events-location {
+	font-size: 14px;
+}`

+**Note:** This CSS is very basic and is just meant as a starting point.
+It could be overwritten by a more specific CSS call.

+You might need to modify the 14px font size up or down because every theme looks slightly different.
+However, this should get you real close!

 ### How do I display the street address underneath the location name within the looptip?

 Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress installation.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.